devat-youtuber/docker-nodejs-express-mongodb-react-redis-nginx/README.md

 # Docker Tutorial | Nodejs + Express + Mongodb + React + Redis + Nginx

-> How to use Docker to develop apps with Nodejs, Express, Mongodb, React and Redis.
+> How to use Docker to build and develop Nodejs, Express, Mongodb, React, and Redis applications.
 > How to use Docker with Nginx and Gitlab to automatically deploy to DigitalOcean.

 ## Author: Dev A.T Viet Nam